consideRatio/z2jh-cost-estimator/README.md

 Pull requests are welcome for the given list of issues.
   - It would be nice to have an input form which can allow dynamic changes to the upper limit of the maximum number of users instead of configuring the value of the maximum number of users.
   - In the simulator, the number of nodes is restricted to a specific range, and when we have potentially unlimited users, they may end up as **pending** without us knowing.
 It would be good to store the information about the pending users for every hour, and present a line chart displaying the pending users for every hour.
-  - When you run the cost-estimator, the initial input-form is displayed, assuming that the number of users increase steadily with each hour.
-It would be nice to draw an initial input-form based on some parameters like the time of the day, the day of the week etc and show a graph which is close to the actual usage pattern.

 For major changes, please open an issue first to discuss what you would like to change.